AperpieGG/Paper_I/README.md

 Bias images will be given upon request
 Dark images will be given upon request
 DSNU and PRNU images will be given upon request

+This rep does not contain .FITS files and the pyAndor package.